Kingsford-Group/mince/README.md

 * -DCMAKE\_INSTALL_PREFIX= -- is the directory to which you wish Sailfish to be installed.
 If you don't specify this option, it will be installed locally in the top-level directory (i.e. the directory directly above "build").

-MINCE may build if you omit any flags, but probably you will have to specify either the -DFETCH\_BOOST (if you don't have boost installed), or -DBOOST\_ROOT (if you have boost installed someplace non-standard).
+Mince may build if you omit any flags, but probably you will have to specify either the -DFETCH\_BOOST (if you don't have boost installed), or -DBOOST\_ROOT (if you have boost installed someplace non-standard).